porkbrain/porkbrain.com/README.md

 ```

 ## Running in docker
-We're using [this guide][docker-with-phoenix] to set up a testing environment in
-which our Phoenix app talks to Docker.
+We're using [this guide][docker-with-phoenix] to set up a testing environment in which our Phoenix app talks to Docker.

 Use `docker-compose up --abort-on-container-exit` to create the container.
-Tests
-can be run in the container with `docker-compose run porkbrain mix test`.
+Tests can be run in the container with `docker-compose run porkbrain mix test`.

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ## New database table
 To set up new database table, refer to [this Ecto tutorial][ecto-new-table].
-For
-list of database fields refer to the [documentation here][ecto-types].
-The
-primary key column named `id` is created by default.
+For list of database fields refer to the [documentation here][ecto-types].
+The primary key column named `id` is created by default.

 ## Postgres
 You can list all databases with `\l`.
-Then connect to a database with
-`\c {db_name}`.
-To list database tables use `\dt`. `\d+ {table_name}` prints the
-structure of a table.
+Then connect to a database with `\c {db_name}`.
+To list database tables use `\dt`. `\d+ {table_name}` prints the structure of a table.

 To take a backup into an SQL file, use
 `pg_dump -U porkbrain -W --column-inserts porkbrain > porkbrain_dump.sql`.

 ## Markdown
-Markdown [engine][md-engine] is added, therefore pages can be written in MD if
-they have suffix `html.md`.
+Markdown [engine][md-engine] is added, therefore pages can be written in MD if they have suffix `html.md`.

+## Error page
+In the cloudfront we set up a new origin to an S3 bucket and then change the default behavior to point to the [error.html](error.html) file.
+This way we avoid scrapers and bots hitting the server seeking for WP vulnerabilities and alike.

 ## Useful references
 - [Building a JSON API with Phoenix 1.3 and Elixir][building-json-api]